 tool extends EditorPlugin func _enter_tree(): # Initialization of the plugin goes here # Add the new type with a name, a parent type, a script and an icon add_custom_type("MyButton", "Button", preload("button.gd"), preload("icon.png")) func _exit_tree(): # Clean-up of the plugin goes here # Always remember to remove it from the engine when deactivated remove_custom_type("MyButton")

-With that done, the plugin should already be available in the plugin list at Project Settings.
-So activate it and try to add a new node to see the result:
+With that done, the plugin should already be available in the plugin list in the Project Settings, so activate it as explained in Checking the results.

-When you add the node, you can see that it already have the script you created attached to it.
+When you add the node, you can see that it already has the script you created attached to it.
 Set a text to the button, save and run the scene.
-When you click the button, you can see a text in the console:
+When you click the button, you can see some text in the console:

 A custom dock¶

-Maybe you need to extend the editor and add tools that are always available.
+Sometimes, you need to extend the editor and add tools that are always available.
 An easy way to do it is to add a new dock with a plugin.
-Docks are just scenes based on control, so how to create them is not far beyond your knowledge.
+Docks are just scenes based on Control, so they are created in a way similar to usual GUI scenes.

 plugin.cfg file in the